Jump toUpdate content

 is created in Kubernetes. - Zone interface: makes Kubernetes aware of the failure domain of each node.

-- You have an account and are logged into the Scaleway console
+- A Scaleway account logged into the console

-- You have created three Instances running Ubuntu Bionic
+- 3 Instances running Ubuntu Bionic

-Creating a Kubernetes Cluster using kubeadm on Scaleway
+Creating a Kubernetes cluster using kubeadm on Scaleway

 The goal of this step is to create a Kubernetes